adriennelin/sugarfix/README.md

 Users can find all relevant business information directly on the SugarFix business pages.
 Useful data such as hours are dynamically rendered depending on availability.
 For example, if a location is closed that day, the clock icon turns red instead of green.

-A select trio of food photos are featured front and center.
-If a menu is available, users will see the direct menu link for convenience in addition to the main business website.
+A select trio of food photos for that business are featured.
+If a menu is available, users will see the direct menu link for convenience in addition to the business website.

 Reviews are displayed in a clean format and show the reviewer photo to increase community and trust.